rbanos-mv/capstone-1-expo/README.md

 # Roberto A. Baños Capstone-1 project

-> This capstone project consists of building an online website for an event, using HTML, CSS and Javascript.
+> This capstone project consists of building an online website for the event "EXPO tuiteratura", using HTML, CSS and Javascript.

 ## Built With